r-vis/r-vis.github.io/doc/home/simulation-code/index.md

   Qx <- 123 # mg/l
   ```

-* Code that R-Vis is expected to recognise or manipulate, e.g. parameter
+* Code that R-Vis is expected to recognise and manipulate, e.g. parameter
   assignments, resides on a line of its own.
 Don't do this:

   ```Qx <- 123; Qy <- 456```